A PLA 2020 Virtual Conference On-Demand Session

 Who Should Attend

-This on-demand session is intended for those with no previous knowledge of the topic.
+This on-demand session is intended for those with some previous knowledge of the topic.

 How to Register

 Please note: As ALA transitions to a new, centralized eLearning site, this on-demand webinar is temporarily unavailable for purchase.
 If you’d like to purchase access to this on-demand webinar, please contact PLA at firstname.lastname@example.org and we will follow up with you when this product is available on the new eLearning site.

 To playback an archived webinar you should have either the latest version of Flash running on your computer, or use a browser with native HTML5 support.
 Please use the most up-to-date version available of Chrome, Safari, Firefox, Opera, or Internet Explorer.
 A fast Internet connection and computer is recommended.